 Before planting plumeria cuttings, which we explain below, you’ll need to propagate them.
 Planting them is fairly easy, but it’s important to follow the process.

-You’ll want to propagate your plumeria cuttings a week before you put them in the soil.
-The cuttings also need to be hardened.
+You’ll want to propagate cuttings a week before you put them in the soil.
+They also need to be hardened.
 Below are the two simple steps on how to propagate plumeria.

 Get the Cuttings

-To acquire cuttings, you can either take them from an existing plumeria plant or cut a deep notch in an area where you plan to make your initial cuts.
-Cuttings should measure between 12 and 18 inches long.
+To acquire them, you can either take them from an existing plant or cut a deep notch in an area where you plan to make your initial cuts.
+They should measure between 12 and 18 inches long.